lgeurts/deploy-to-azure/README.md

 - Virtual machine name.
 - Administrator name.
 - Password.

+I followed the instructions found [here](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/deploy-to-azure-button) in Microsoft Docs for adding a Deploy to Azure button.
+It's pretty straight forward using some PowerShell or an [online tool](https://www.urlencoder.org/) to encode the URL.

 ## Next Steps
 Add deployment of services and required information to the JSON.